 When I was growing up, my grandpa couldn’t wait for persimmon season.
 When the leaves of his persimmon tree began to turn color and drop, the anticipation grew.
-Eventually, the tree was bare of leaves, leaving behind a lovely skeleton of a tree adorned with orange fruit.
-That fruit would hang for months, it seemed, and he’d happily harvest them one at a time to eat.
+Eventually, the tree was bare of leaves, leaving behind fruits with deep orange skin on the skeleton of a tree.
+That fruit would hang for months on his persimmon tree, it seemed, and he’d happily harvest them one at a time to eat.

-Turns out, I didn’t give fresh persimmons enough of a chance.
-Grandpa’s tree was an American persimmon, known for its soft fruit.
+Turns out, there are different types of persimmons and I didn’t give them enough of a chance.
+Grandpa’s tree was an American persimmon variety, known for its soft fruit.
 Years later, someone finally convinced me to give fresh persimmons another chance, promising that a Fuyu persimmon was different.

 There are a number of persimmon varieties to choose from, each with its own merits and uses.
 Which persimmon tree you opt to plant will depend on a number of factors: What grows well in your region, how you plan to use the persimmons, and the space available to you.

-The fruit of an American persimmon tree is astringent and must be quite soft before it’s considered ripe.
-Use the flesh in baking or to pull together a batch of my persimmon granola.
+The fruit of an American persimmon tree is bright orange and astringent; it must be quite soft before it’s considered ripe.
+Use the flesh in baking or to pull together a batch of my persimmon granola or persimmon pancakes.

-Bearing non-astringent fruit, this is — bar none — my favorite.
+Bearing non-astringent persimmon fruit, this is — in my opinion — the best persimmon.
 A Fuyu persimmon tree will grow 15′-20′ tall and equally as wide.
 It’s self-pollinating, so a single tree will produce fruit.

-The non-stringent fruit of a Fuyu persimmon tree stays firm when ripe.
-It’s crunchy like an apple and great for slicing onto a plate for snacking or adding to fresh salads.
+The fruit of a Fuyu persimmon tree stays firm when ripe.
+Eaten fresh, it’s sweet and crunchy like an apple and great for slicing onto a plate for snacking or adding to fresh salads.